YasaswiniMancha/angular_concepts/angular_yt_concepts_andProjects/Directives/README.md

-An angular Directive is a special type of technology that can manipulate the DOM object --> Directives can do adding html elements removing html elements from DOM dynamically Directives are components without a view angular components are directives, with a view
+An angular Directive is a special type of technology that can manipulate the DOM object --> Directives can do adding html elements removing html elements from DOM dynamically.
+  Directives are components without a view.
+  Angular components are directives, with a view.
-  4 tyes of Direcctive types : 1. component Directive 2.
+  4 types of Directives : 1. component Directive 2.
 Structural Directive 3.
 Attribute Directive 4.
 Custom Directive
- 1. Component Directive : A component directive is a angular directive that creates a new component with a template view
+ 1. Component Directive : A component directive is a angular directive that creates a new component with a template view.
  2. Structural Directive : Structural directives change / manipulate the DOM layout by adding, removing or manipulating DOM elements.
 -> Responsible for the HTML layout.
 -> Shape or Reshape the DOM structure by adding, removing HTML elements.